-A Gateway Review is conducted on a confidential basis for the Senior Responsible Owner (SRO), who has prime responsibility for initiating the Review.
-The ownership of the Review Report rests with the SRO, who is accountable for the implementation of the recommended remedial action and the programme/project progression.
+A Gateway Review is conducted on a confidential basis for the SRO, who has prime responsibility for initiating the Review.
+The ownership of the review Report rests with the SRO, who is accountable for the implementation of the recommended remedial action and the programme/project progression.

 The SRO is the individual responsible for ensuring that a programme of change or a project meets its objectives and delivers the projected benefits.
 The SRO should be the owner of the overall business change that is being supported by the project, and should ensure that the change maintains its business focus, has clear authority and that the context, including risks, is actively managed.

-This individual must be senior and must take personal responsibility for successful delivery of the project.
-They should be recognised as the owner throughout the organisation.
+The SRO must hold an executive role in the organisation and must take personal responsibility for successful delivery of the programme/project.
+He/she should be recognised as the owner throughout the organisation.